 For this rustic yet refined kitchen,

-Hessa’s Ariane Gordon married the firm’s signature clean-lined aesthetic with her client’s love of farmhouse style.
-In H&H’s November issue, we interviewed Ariane for our Kitchen Of The Month series.
+Hessa married their firm’s signature clean-lined aesthetic with their client’s love of farmhouse style.
+In H&H’s November issue, we interviewed the design firm in our Kitchen Of The Month series.

 Scroll down for a tour of this 230-square-foot European-inspired hub!

 Ariane Gordon (right) with Hessa co-founder Stéphanie Mathieu.